hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - w/o supplicant profiles: 1) manually config <span style="color: #bb6600;">My Device portal</span>; 2) config <span style="color: #bb6600;">BYOD rules to register</span>
     - used to deploy certificates and configure the supplicant on mobile devices to gain access to network resources
   - <span style="color: #bb6600;">My Devices portal</span>: register and manage devices on your company's network, including mobile phones, tablets, printers, Internet radios, and other network devices
+  - single-SSID BYOD
+    - guest access is using hotspot access
+    - the open SSID using hotspot portal ubalble to be used for initial BYOD portal at the same time
+    - the endpoint associates to a secure WLAN gets onboarded then after the endpoint automatically reconnects the endpoint is granted full network access via same WLAN
+  - dual-SSID BYOD
+    - portal for named guest account and employee BYOD porta
+    - the endpoint is associated to a provisioning WLAN which is typically shared with guest access.
+    - employee user: direct the user to the BYOD flow where the endpoint gets onboarded
   - <span style="color: #bb6600;">device sensor</span> of authorization policies
     - a feature of access devices
     - allow to collect information about connected endpoints